Purple City Productions

-Purple City Productions is a Harlem-based rap crew.
-The original members include Shiest Bub, Agallah, Antonio "Un Kasa" Wilder & E-Norm.
-In more recent years the roster has extended to include artists such as A-Mafia, Agallah, Ben Bostaph, Den10, Doe Boy Choch, Lyrical Stress, OMC, Smoke DZA, Streets da Block, Tommy, Topher Tsunami, and Smoke & Numbers.
+Purple City Productions (also known as Purple City Entertainment or simpliy Purple City) is a Harlem-based hip-hop production house, collective, and record label.
+The first associated artists include the aforementioned label's founder Shiest Bub, Agallah, Un Kasa & E-Norm.
+In more recent years the roster has extended to include artists such as Smoke DZA, A-Mafia, Streets da Block, Den10, Smoke & Numbers and Doe Boy Choch.